Celibacy: Catholic Church

-Usually, only celibate men are ordained as priests in the Latin Rite.
+Usually, only celibate men are ordained as priests in the Latin Church.
 Married clergy who have converted from other Christian denominations can be ordained Roman Catholic priests without becoming celibate.
 Priestly celibacy is not doctrine of the Church (such as the belief in the Assumption of Mary) but a matter of discipline, like the use of the vernacular (local) language in Mass or Lenten fasting and abstinence.
 As such, it can theoretically change at any time though it still must be obeyed by Catholics until the change were to take place.
 The Eastern Catholic Churches ordain both celibate and married men.
 However, in both the East and the West, bishops are chosen from among those who are celibate.
-In Ireland, several priests have fathered children, the two most prominent being Bishop Eamonn Casey and Father Michael Cleary.
+In Ireland, several priests have fathered children, the two most prominent being bishop Eamonn Casey and Michael Cleary.

 The classical heritage flourished throughout the Middle Ages in both the Byzantine Greek East and the Latin West.
-When discerning the population of Christendom in Medieval Europe during the Middle Ages, Will Durant, referring to Plato's ideal community, stated on the oratores (clergy):
+When discerning the population of Christendom in medieval Europe during the Middle Ages, Will Durant, referring to Plato's ideal community, stated on the oratores (clergy):

 "The clergy, like Plato's guardians, were placed in authority not by the suffrages of the people, but by their talent as shown in ecclesiastical studies and administration, by their disposition to a life of meditation and simplicity, and (perhaps it should be added) by the influence of their relatives with the powers of state and church.
 In the latter half of the period in which they ruled [AD 800 onwards], the clergy were as free from family cares as even Plato could desire; and in some cases it would seem they enjoyed no little of the reproductive freedom accorded to the guardians.
-Celibacy was part of the psychological structure of the power of the clergy; for on the one hand they were unimpeded by the narrowing egoism of the family, and on the other their apparent superiority to the call of the flesh added to the awe in which lay sinners held them …"
+Celibacy was part of the psychological structure of the power of the clergy; for on the one hand they were unimpeded by the narrowing egoism of the family, and on the other their apparent superiority to the call of the flesh added to the awe in which lay sinners held them and to the readiness of these sinners to bare their lives in the confessional."